Sitecore/Sitecore.Pathfinder/README.md

 </Item>
 ```

-Content Xml format (extension .content.xml) - please notice that the element names spelcifies the template and fields are attributes.
+Content Xml format (extension .content.xml) - please notice that the element names specifies the template and fields are attributes.
 Spaces
 in template or field names are replaced by a dot '.'.
 ```xml
 <Root Id="{11111111-1111-1111-1111-111111111111}" Database="master" Name="sitecore" ParentItemPath="/">